digiexchris/grinder_touch/README.md

 * PyQt5 or PySide2
 * [QtPyVCP](https://qtpyvcp.com/)

-SG_CNC is developed and tested using the LinuxCNC Debian 11, It should run on any system that can have PyQt5 installed, but Debian 11 is the only OS that is officially supported.
+semiauto_sg is developed and tested using the LinuxCNC Debian 12, It should run on any system that can have PyQt5 installed, but Debian 12 is the only OS that is officially supported.